lonycell/grafana.v7/contribute/developer-guide.md

 npm install -g yarn
 ```

-## Download Grafana
+## Download ThingSPIN

-We recommend using Go to download the source code for the Grafana project:
+We recommend using Go to download the source code for the ThingSPIN project:

 1. Add `export GOPATH=$HOME/go/` to the bottom of your `$HOME/.bash_profile`.
 1. Open a terminal and run `go get github.com/grafana/grafana` in your terminal.
-This command downloads, and installs Grafana to your `$GOPATH`.
+This command downloads, and installs ThingSPIN to your `$GOPATH`.
 1. Open `$GOPATH/src/github.com/grafana/grafana` in your favorite code editor.

-## Build Grafana
+## Build ThingSPIN

-Grafana consists of two components; the _frontend_, and the _backend_.
+ThingSPIN consists of two components; the _frontend_, and the _backend_.

 ### Frontend